Vance, in Milan, says the Olympics are 'one of the few things' that unite Americans

 It's the first stop for Vance on a trip combining diplomacy and sports.
 He is leading President Donald Trump's delegation to the 2026 Winter Olympics and later stopping in Armenia and Azerbaijan in a show of support for a peace agreement brokered by the White House last year.

-Vance, who plans to watch the U.S. women’s hockey team take on Czechia in a preliminary game on Thursday, told athletes the trip is a highlight of his time in office.
+Vance, who plans to watch the U.S. women’s hockey team take on the Czech Republic in a preliminary game on Thursday, told athletes the trip is a highlight of his time in office.
 “The whole country — Democrat, Republican, independent — we’re all rooting for you and we’re cheering for you,” Vance said.

 The weeklong trip may be one of only a few international trips Vance makes this year.
 Trump and his Cabinet members are taking a tighter focus on domestic issues — and domestic travel — heading into the November midterm elections, White House Chief of Staff Susie Wiles said last month.